BlessedUzama/Capstone-Project/README.md

 # Capstone-Project
-This repository contains my project idea for a Currency Converter App
+This repository contains my project idea for a Movie Search App